 A driver that has been charged with reckless endangerment, aggressive driving, or another related traffic violation may be required to obtain an SR-22 form to reinstate a suspended or revoked driver’s license.

 We should also mention here that there are risks to distracted driving as well.
 Even something as routine as eating, drinking, or talking on your phone can shift your focus away from the road.

 Texting while driving has grown to be a major cause of car accidents, which then can result in higher car insurance costs.
 Texting while driving is specifically prohibited in Kansas, and you can receive a $60 fine if you’re caught doing it.

 Compare quotes from the top car insurance companies and save!

 Who has the cheapest car insurance in Kansas?
 And who has the cheapest SR-22 insurance in Kansas?
 In terms of getting the best rates for insurance in Kansas, your best bet is with American Family Mutual and USAA, although the rates for Allied and State Farm aren’t much higher, giving you some choice in terms of finding cheap SR-22 insurance in Kansas:

 |SAFECO Ins Co of America||$4,784.42|

 With such a range in cost for car insurance, it’s important to shop around for the right company, especially if you’ve had a motor vehicle violation conviction and are likely going to have to pay a higher rate as a result.
-Be sure to look at some local companies as well as national companies such as Geico.
-SR-22 insurance won’t be cheap relatively speaking, but shopping around will help you to find the lowest rate that’s available to you.
+Be sure to look at some local companies as well as national companies such as GEICO.
+SR-22 insurance won’t be cheap relatively speaking, but shopping around will help you find the lowest rate that’s available to you.